RePRGM/Nimperiments/README.md

 A port of the Perun's Fart NTDLL Unhooking (aka unhooking from suspended process) technique to Nim.
 Ported from @D1rkMtr's github, mixed in and glued together with code from  [@S3cur3Th1sSh1t's Nim DInvoke](https://github.com/S3cur3Th1sSh1t/Nim_DInvoke).

 ## Nim Bust
 A directory brute forcer.
 Plain and simple.
-Probably the most updated project here.
-Next features coming: Abort after x number of request timeouts or 500/503 errors to avoid DOS.
+Next features planned: Abort after x number of request timeouts or 500/503 errors to avoid DOS.

 ## Evil Lsass Twin
 Lsass Dump Tool.
 More info in project folder.

+## unhook-from-clone
+PoC showcasing unhooking a process by utilizing a clone/fork's copy of NTDLL.
+Reuses significant portion of Perun's Fart code.